 This view from the top of the mouth shows how newer implants (on the left side – the patient’s right side) can blend in more naturally than the traditional style implants (on the right side).

 What are Small Diameter or Mini-Dental Implants?

 Small diameter dental implants or mini-dental implants, are a relatively new class of dental implants.
 In the proper situations they are a practical, economical and versatile category of dental implants.
-While some offices prefer one type of implant, we are comfortable and experienced with a variety of implant choices.
+They can be invaluable for immediate and intermediate treatments, too.
+While some offices prefer one type or brand of implant, we are comfortable and experienced with a wide variety of implant choices.

 Mini-Implants can be an excellent choice for helping to stabilize existing dentures, especially full lower dentures that may not be staying in as securely as they once did.
 One of the most appreciated advantages of mini-implants is that they are a same day procedure.
 The same day the implants are placed, the denture is modified, and you go home with your new, enhanced and/or more secure denture.

 Mini-Implants can be an economical choice.
 The fees can run about one half to two thirds of traditional dental implants.
 If your existing denture is in very good shape, it can likely be modified to accept the mini-dental implants.
 So, in addition to the savings when compared with dental implants, there may be an additional savings by not needing a new denture.